spatie/laravel-glide/README.md

 This package provides a Service Provider that allows you to very easily integrate [Glide](http://glide.thephpleague.com/) into a Laravel project.

-You will be able to generate image manipulations and generate

 [Glide](http://glide.thephpleague.com/) is a easy on-demand image manipulation library written in PHP.
 It's part of the [League of Extraordinary Packages](http://thephpleague.com/).

+Using this package you'll be able to generate image manipulations on the fly and generate URL's to those images.
+These URL's will be signed so only you will be able to specify which manipulations should be generated.
+Every manipulation will be cached.

 ## Installation